FreeFlarum/freeflarum.com/docs/faq.md

 You can learn more at the [Donation page](/settings/donate).

-!!! note
-    If you want to donate more, just donate a custom amount to the following PayPal E-Mail: info@freeflarum.com.

 !!! warning
     Don't forget to add your forum name (part before `.flarum.cloud` or `.freeflarum.com`) in the donation message, or else we won't know which footer to remove.